Chart Color Schemes

 Chatswood West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Chatswood West demonstrates excellent health outcomes based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at approximately 64% of the total population (1,030 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Private health cover is exceptionally high at approximately 64% of the total population (1,030 people), compared to 59.9% in Greater Sydney and 55.7% nationally.

 The most prevalent medical conditions are arthritis (6.4%) and asthma (5.3%).
-A majority, 76.9%, report being completely clear of medical ailments, higher than the 74.6% in Greater Sydney.
-Residents aged 65 and over comprise 20.8% of the population (336 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+A significant majority, 76.9%, report being completely clear of medical ailments, slightly higher than the 74.6% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 21.9% (354 people) compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, ranking broadly in line with the general population nationally.

 Frequently Asked Questions - Health